splunk/public-o11y-docs/synthetics/test-config/synth-alerts.rst

 Sample use case: Send an alert when a synthetic test fails
 ===============================================================

 You can set up a detector while initially creating or editing a test, or from the results view for a particular test.
-A detector can track one or multiple Synthetic Monitoring tests of the same type.
+A detector can track one or more synthetic tests.

 To set up a detector, do one of the following: